frederic-perez/AmE-dictionary/dictionary.md

 __blow it off__
 __blowgun__ _n_
 __blown call__
-__blowout__ :three::shit: _The Orioles began a four-game series against the Texas Rangers with a blowout loss._
+__blowout__ :four::shit: _The Orioles began a four-game series against the Texas Rangers with a blowout loss._
 __blowsy__
 __blowtorch__
 __blowup bed__ _n_